 The arteries and the veins that descend in mammals have a very different origin from those that are called 'epigastric', which come from the bottom up towards the abdomen.
 Nevertheless, several of their branches are joined vein to vein, and artery to artery, towards the navel.
-This happens because the former spot is the last from which the parts of the seed run towards the heart, because they have a longer route to traverse to arrive there; and because having done exactly this, the blood - 273 as much in rising through the veins in mammals as in descending through the epigastrics - which comes from one part or another through the arteries which accompany them, drives out the parts of the seed which are between the two, until it has gradually pushed them all through the very tiny passages in the veins, and in this way the principal branches of the arteries find themselves joined to the opposite arteries, and those of the veins to veins.
+This happens because the former spot is the last from which the parts of the seed run towards the heart, because they have a longer route to traverse to arrive there; and because having done exactly this, the blood - ${273}$ as much in rising through the veins in mammals as in descending through the arteries which accompany them, drives out the parts of the seed which are between the two, until it has gradually pushed them all through the very tiny passages in the veins, and in this way the principal branches of the arteries find themselves joined to the opposite arteries, and those of the veins to veins.